QubesOS/qubes-doc/customization/fedora-minimal-template-customization.md

 rm ~/.config/dconf/user
 ~~~

-*Note*: lxappearance only have effect on gtk3 theme so it won't work to change gtk2 themes (used by Firefox, Thunderbird ...).
+*Note*: lxappearance only has an effect on gtk3 theme so it won't work to change gtk2 themes (used by Firefox, Thunderbird ...).
              However, it is very lightweight and can be used to identify the name and look of themes you are interested in.
              Once you have the name, you can apply it using gsetting command line or gconf-editor.

-*Note*: if you really want a GUI theme editor, you can install gnome-tweak-tools, but this tool have a lot
+*Note*: if you really want a GUI theme editor, you can install gnome-tweak-tools, but this tool has a lot
             of gnome dependencies (~150MB of dependencies).
-Eventually install it and uninstall it as soon as you changed your theme.
+You can install it and uninstall it as soon as you change your theme.

 #### Testing notes